OverGravy/Linked-list-implemented-in-RiscV-assembly/README.md

 - `ADD(x)` – Add a node with data `x` to the end of the list.
 - `DEL(x)` – Delete **all** nodes with data `x` from the list.
 - `PRINT` – Print the entire list in order (recursively).
-- `SORT` – Sort the list based on ASCII values, with a custom category-based precedence.
+- `SORT` – Sort the list based on ASCII values, with a recursive bubble sort precedence.
 - `REV` – Reverse the list order (using the stack).

 Each list node contains: